masum73/user-order-management/README.md

 ## How to run this project locally in your machine

-1. Clone this project
+1. Clone this project by using git clone command
 2. Run npm install command
-3. Create .env file and add the below text
+3. See the sample .env.example and create .env file